opentelekomcloud-infra/customer-service-monitoring/README.md

 ansible-playbook "playbooks/dns_monitoring_setup.yml"
 ```
 This script performs the following actions:
- 1. Build required infrastructure using different roles from roles/
+ 1. Build required infrastructure using different ansible roles from roles/
  2. Configure created infrastructure using respective playbook from playbooks/ for infrastructure monitoring

 Credentials should be stored in the file called "clouds.yaml".